-Paragon Finance PLC is responsible administering the mortgage loans in the PMLoriginated portion of the portfolio.
+Paragon Finance PLC is responsible for administering the mortgage loans in the Paragonoriginated portion of the portfolio.
 It invested in sophisticated collections technology following the adverse credit experience suffered by the Group in the early 1990s.
 In a self-contained site at the Group's West Midlands base, ongoing contact with borrowers is maintained via a telephone-based debt management system known as CACS.
-CACS enables collection agents to schedule calls to borrowers upon a missed payment and provides a diary-based collections management detailed platform.
+CACS enables collection agents to schedule calls to borrowers upon a missed payment and provides a detailed diary-based collections management platform.
 Fitch notes that this site has substantial operational history, and considers Paragon Finance PLC to be more than adequate in its role as servicer.

-Mortgages Trust Services (as Servicer for the MTL-originated loans) has an experienced mortgage servicing operation.
+MTS (Mortgages Trust Services as Servicer for the MTL-originated loans) has an experienced mortgage servicing operation.
 The systems developed are user-friendly and tailored specifically to the needs of securitisation.
-MTL's servicing and origination operations are located in Solihill.
-Collections and arrears management are now performed by Paragon Finance PLC, using PFPLC/MTS employees who operate the same systems and processes as for the PML-originated mortgages.
+MTL's origination remains in Epsom, while collection is in Solihull.
+Collections and arrears management are now performed by Paragon Finance PLC, using Paragon/MTS employees, who operate the same systems and processes as for the Paragon-originated mortgages.